borntofrappe/borntofrappe/playground/Pages/404/README.md

 - components/skip to content

-- components/breadcrumb navigation
+- sections/navigation

-- sections/header page
+- sections/header pages

-- ???
+- content

 - components/footer

-## ???
+## content

-In a `<main>` container include a paragraph describing the missing page.
-Moreover, include two anchor link elements to:
+Include a paragraph describing the missing page, as well as how to proceed from the page.

-1. send an email to the web master <!-- hey, that's me -->

-2. go to the homepage
+Include as well the property value pairs to style one of the anchor link as per the _Components/Relative Link_ component.